NOC-MSM/SE-NEMO/README_MPI.md

 # Shelf Enabled Global NEMO (SE-NEMO): MPI variations

-The setup script has been tested and will checkout, compile and run the ORCA025 (NEMO 4.0.4) code on ARCHER2 for three versions of MPI: Cray-MPICH, MPICH4 and openMPI.
+The setup script has been tested and will checkout, compile and run the ORCA025 (NEMO 4.0.4) code on ARCHER2 for three versions of MPI (and two compilers): Cray-MPICH, GNU-MPICH, GNU-MPICH4 and GNU-openMPI.

 ## Quick Start: